 Incentive Stock Options.
-The grant of an incentive stock option will have no immediate tax consequences to us or our employee.
-If the employee exercises an incentive stock option and does not dispose of the acquired Common Shares within two years after the grant of the incentive stock option nor within one year after the date of the transfer of such Common Shares to him (a "disqualifying disposition"), he will realize no compensation income and any gain or loss that he realizes on a subsequent disposition of such Common Shares will be treated as a long-term capital gain or loss.
+The grant of an incentive stock option will have no immediate tax consequences to us or the employee to whom the option is granted.
+If the employee exercises an incentive stock option and does not dispose of the acquired Common Shares within two years after the grant of the incentive stock option nor within one year after the date of the transfer of such Common Shares to the employee (a "disqualifying disposition"), the employee will not realize compensation income and any gain or loss realized on a subsequent disposition of such Common Shares will be treated as a long-term capital gain or loss.
 For purposes of calculating the employee's alternative minimum taxable income, however, the option will be taxed as if it were a non-qualified stock option.